GRDeshmukh/Alta-Futuris-Solutions-Assignments/README.md

   Run the model and report results: **svhn_model.ipynb**

 ### New scaled addition
+Following is the new addition
 - Confusion metric
 - Visualization of misclassified and classfied images

 **Dropout rate finding from logs:**

-From logs we can make out that dropout rate should be higher to learn good features as images have lots of others digits image pixels also in it.
+Dropout rate should be higher to learn good features as images have lots of others digits image pixels in it.

-So it gets confused more often.
+That makes it confuse more often.

 **Consideration and Note:**

-I have performed above experiment under 4GB RAM and 1GB GPU Memory.
+Above experiment has been performed under 4GB RAM and 1GB GPU Memory.
-So it was difficult to train it for more steps, and adding more layers in architecture
+Due to these specifications, it was difficult to train it for more steps and add more layers in architecture.